pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 We have seen the following operations on spaces:
 - `Put`: adds a tuple to a space.
-- `QueryP`: searches for a tuple which matching a template.
+- `QueryP`: searches for a tuple atching a template.
 It then returns the matched tuple (if any).
 - `GetP`: like `QueryP` but also removes the found tuple (if any).
 - `QueryAll`: returns all tuples matching a template.
 - `GetAll`: returns all tuples matching a template and removes them from the space.